Leah O'Shaughnessy BA (Hons), Dipl., MBACP (Reg)

 - Certificate in Proficiency (BACP)

-I also work as a volunteer counsellor at Cruse Bereavement Care, as well as in a secondary school working with adolescents.
+I also work as a volunteer counsellor at Cruse Bereavement Care, and have experience of working in a secondary school.

 I am a registered member of BACP (British Association of Counselling and Psychotherapy) and adhere to its ethical guidelines and standards, assuring clients of high standards of professional care.